 However, an egg that floats may still be safe to eat, according to the United States Department of Agriculture (USDA).
 A person can further test the egg by cracking it open to smell and checking it for visible signs of contamination.

 One of the simplest and most reliable ways to tell whether an egg has gone bad is to smell it.

-A bad egg will give off a foul odor when a person cracks the shell open.
-This smell will be present even if the person has already cooked the egg.
+A bad egg will give off a foul odor when a person cracks the shell open, according to the USDA.
+This smell will be present even if someone has already cooked the egg.

-In some cases, when an egg is very old or rotten, a person can smell the foul odor before cracking it open.
+In some cases, when an egg is very old or rotten, individuals can smell the foul odor before cracking it open.

 People should throw out any eggs that give off a foul or unpleasant odor.
 As this test is very reliable, it is a good idea to smell every egg before using it.

 Sometimes an egg will look or feel off.
 A person should check for signs of possible contamination or rottenness.